 - Stainless Steel Shackles are not permitted – WA CI119C.

 - Safety chain attachment points of both the trailer and tow vehicle must be as near as possible to the coupling.
 QLD AIS 12(a).

 - Herc-Alloy 800 is the required chain for all trailers over 3.5t. (usually a coloured chain) QLD AIS 12(a).

 Safety Chain attachment points – QLD AIS 12(a)

-Each chain attachment point must be capable of withstanding the following minimum forces without incurring either residual deformation that would interfere or degrade the function of the assembly or any breaks, cracks or separation of components:
+Chain attachment points must be capable of withstanding the following minimum forces without incurring either residual deformation that would interfere or degrade the function of the assembly or any breaks, cracks or separation of components: